Perspective | Metro’s Twitter was hacked — and that might be the least of its problems

 These are the texts I keep getting from my kid, a freshman at a D.C. high school six miles from our home on Capitol Hill.
 To get to school on time these days — on a system where buses run on weekend schedules all week, drive past stops because they’re sardine-packed to capacity and the Metro train fleet remains hobbled at 40 percent capacity — the kids in our neighborhood leave for school at sunrise, an hour and a half before classes start.

 Public transportation in the region has been an undeniable mess since the coronavirus came to town, sure.
-More than 4,000 WMATA employees had covid-19 and seven of them died.
+More than 4,000 WMATA employees have had covid-19 and seven of them died.
 These are some of the crucial front-line workers of our region.
 Plus revenue fell when much of the nation’s workforce stopped going to the office, crippling an ailing agency that has never had a good excuse for its persistent dysfunction.

 It’s not only commuting school kids who’ve been messed with.

-When Metro suddenly pulled more than half of the fleet off the tracks because of flaws in the new 7000-series cars that caused derailments, an entire region that relies on public transportation was jilted.
+When Metro suddenly pulled more than half of the fleet off the tracks because of flaws in the new 7000-series cars that caused a derailment, an entire region that relies on public transportation was jilted.

 “I’m leaving a little after 5 a.m.,” Wayne Parker, who lives in District Heights and works at the Columbia Lighthouse for the Blind, told me when they pulled the trains in October.